scrapingredditboys/ScrapingRedditNaturalLanguageProcessingWUT2019/reddit-collector/README.md

 ### Description

 This script outputs which subreddits have at least `COMMENTS` comments after applying the limit of `LIMIT`.
 Requires similar configuration as stated above.

+# Database

+The database structure can be found in `tables.sql`, while the PostgreSQL database dump can be found [here](https://drive.google.com/open?id=1eVMN0cTHSuY3mnnkM8_UgkqlXlvftJlg).
+It was exported using pgAdmin III with custom format.